 MLPerf Benchmarks

-The NVIDIA AI platform showcases leading performance and versatility in MLPerf Training, Inference, and HPC for the most demanding, real-world AI workloads.
+The NVIDIA AI platform achieves world-class performance and versatility in MLPerf Training, Inference, and HPC benchmarks for the most demanding, real-world AI workloads.

 What Is MLPerf?